kubevious/kubevious/ARCHITECTURE.md

 ## Where is the code?

-Kubevious is implemented using fou executables and multiple shared modules.
+Kubevious is implemented using four executables and multiple shared modules.
 Clone following repos to get start with.

 | Component   | Repo                                   |
 | ----------- | -------------------------------------- |